NiloGregginz33/QMGRExperiments/README.md

 - Use the analysis scripts in `src/analysis/` to extract metrics, visualize geometry, and generate publication-quality figures.
 - All outputs are saved in timestamped directories under `experiment_logs/`.

+## Development Tools: Cursor IDE Recommendation

+**Recommended but Optional**: While not required to run experiments, we highly recommend using [Cursor IDE](https://cursor.sh/) for viewing and working with this codebase.
+Cursor provides several advantages that make it particularly well-suited for this quantum physics research project:

+### **Why Cursor IDE is Beneficial for This Project**

+#### **1. Enhanced Code Navigation** 🔍
+- **AI-powered code understanding**: Cursor's AI can help you quickly understand complex quantum circuit implementations and mathematical algorithms
+- **Intelligent search**: Find specific functions, classes, or experimental protocols across the entire codebase
+- **Context-aware suggestions**: Get relevant code completions and suggestions based on the quantum physics context

+#### **2. Rapid Bug Patching** 🐛
+- **Quick issue identification**: AI assistance helps identify potential bugs in quantum circuit implementations
+- **Intelligent fixes**: Get suggestions for fixing common issues in quantum simulation code
+- **Code review assistance**: AI can help review experimental protocols and analysis scripts

+#### **3. Quantum Physics Code Optimization** ⚛️
+- **Specialized understanding**: Cursor's AI is trained on scientific code and can better understand quantum mechanics, tensor operations, and mathematical physics
+- **Algorithm suggestions**: Get recommendations for optimizing quantum circuit designs and analysis algorithms
+- **Documentation generation**: Automatically generate or improve documentation for complex experimental protocols

+#### **4. Research Workflow Enhancement** 📚
+- **Multi-file context**: Understand how different experiments relate to each other
+- **Experimental parameter tracking**: Easily navigate between experiment definitions and their results
+- **Analysis script integration**: Quickly move between experiment code and analysis tools

+### **Getting Started with Cursor**

+1. **Install Cursor**: Download from [cursor.sh](https://cursor.sh/)
+2. **Open the project**: Open the QM1 directory in Cursor
+3. **Explore the codebase**: Use Cursor's AI features to understand the experimental protocols
+4. **Run experiments**: Use the terminal within Cursor to execute experiments
+5. **Analyze results**: Navigate between experiment code and analysis scripts seamlessly

+### **Alternative Development Environments**

+If you prefer other IDEs, the project works well with:
+- **VS Code**: Excellent Python support with quantum computing extensions
+- **PyCharm**: Professional Python IDE with scientific computing features
+- **Jupyter Notebooks**: For interactive analysis and visualization
+- **Command line**: All experiments can be run directly from terminal

+**Note**: The choice of development environment is entirely optional.
+All experiments can be run successfully from any terminal or IDE.
+Cursor is recommended primarily for its enhanced AI capabilities that are particularly useful for understanding and modifying complex quantum physics code.

 ## Hardware vs. Simulator Experiments

 **CRITICAL DISTINCTION**: This project contains both real quantum hardware experiments and simulator experiments.
 The hardware experiments provide empirical evidence, while simulator experiments demonstrate proof-of-concept and theoretical validation.